 Chop the dates and apricots into 1/2 inch pieces, set aside.

-in the bowl of your stand mixer, cream the butter and sugar together until light and fluffy.
+In the bowl of your stand mixer, cream the butter and sugar together until light and fluffy.
 Add the eggs, one at a time and mix until combined.
-Add the vanilla.
+Add the vanilla. & Sour cream.
+Mix to combine.

 Slowly add the dry ingredients and mix until just combined.
 Fold in the chopped dates, apricots and the banana — mix until just combined.